zamicol/zamicol.com/pages/words.md

 interferometry - LIGO is an interferometer.
 unmeasurable - WTF another crazy one.
 Local effects of gravity are typically unmersurable.
 uncredible - The witness was uncredible so the DOJ did not press charges.
+unconveyable - The whale knew secrets unconveyable to the land dweller.

 # Words I expected VS Code to known since they are mostly programming words.
 behaviour